SENeC-Initiative/DeNSE/docs/devel/geometry.rst

 A hint of GEOS
 ==============
-The Geos_ library was elected to be the geometry enginer of NetGrowth.
+The Geos_ library was elected to be the geometry enginer of DeNSE.
 Tha basic reasons for it follow:
 - Geos is Open Source and it's extensively used from affirmed project
 - Geos has a python interface, Shapely_ .
-It can be accessed by the Python side of NetGrowth making easier for the user (and the developer) to create geometry and manage it.
+It can be accessed by the Python side of DeNSE making easier for the user (and the developer) to create geometry and manage it.
 - Geos is less complex of other geometry libraries, like CGAL